aditya-prashanth/Algorithms/README.md

 - It is possible that our USV misses the victim in a given square of the search area, as such the algorithm needs to distinguish between checked and non-navigable areas so that USVs can recheck navigated squares

 - This finally is only considering the search patten algorithm, it does not account for the integration between systems

+Notes:

+- Look into Hamiltonian and Eulerian Paths